 Zagreb to Split Via Plitvice Lakes

 Traveling from Zagreb to Split?
 Rather than taking a day trip to Plitvice Lakes from Zagreb, visitors can also see the waterfalls in route to Split from Zagreb.
 We have stopped at the lakes twice while traversing between Zagreb and Split.
-On our winter visit, we spent two full days at Plitvice NP between stays in Split and Zagreb.
+On our winter visit to Plitvice, we spent two full days between stays in Split and Zagreb.

-In the autumn, when traveling with our friends, rather than taking a Plitvice day trip from Zagreb, we took a late afternoon bus that arrived at the lakes by early evening.
-We spent the night and were the first ones to arrive at the park the next morning…allowing us some time to have the park nearly to ourselves.
+Years later, on an autumn visit to Croatia, rather than taking a Plitvice day trip from Zagreb, we took a late afternoon bus that arrived at the lakes by early evening.
+We spent the night at Plitvice and were the first ones to arrive at the park the next morning…allowing us some time to have the park nearly to ourselves.

 On both of our trips, we used the public bus.
 However, visitors who plan to drive from Zagreb to Split can easily make a stop at Plitvice Lakes and continue on in one day.
 Without a car, guests who want to complete the journey in one day can book a Zagreb to Plitvice to Split tour.
 Get the details here!